avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

   Figure 12.
 Cases of diarrhoeal illness per year caused by the L3b and L9 lineages of *V. cholerae* in Hangzhou, China, between 2001 and 2018.
 The grey lines represent the total number of diarrhoeal cases caused by L3b and L9 together, the blue lines represent the number of cases caused by L3b, and the orange lines the number of cases caused by L9.
 Image credit: `Hao et al 2023`_.

-However, compared cholera outbreaks/epidemics caused by 7PET, outbreaks of L3b/L9 and other non-epidemic *V. cholerae* lineages are far smaller and in general cause relatively milder diarrhoeal illness (`Glenn Morris 1990`_, `Glenn Morris 2003`_).
+Indeed, compared to cholera outbreaks/epidemics caused by 7PET, outbreaks of L3b/L9 and other non-epidemic *V. cholerae* lineages are far smaller and in general cause relatively milder diarrhoeal illness (`Glenn Morris 1990`_, `Glenn Morris 2003`_).
 In contrast, the cholera epidemic in Yemen that began in 2016 (and is still continuing) has included approximately million suspected cholera cases and appproximately 4000 deaths from 2016-2020 (`WHO 2020`_; Figure 13).